-All rafters are required to wear a face mask or neck gator per the Governor’s order until further notice!
+All rafters are required to wear a face mask or neck gator on shuttle to and from the river.

 "Be there when they raise the Dead " Experience this great whitewater rafting river on the highest releases of the year!